sniper304/test_qa/README.md

-# sudo apt-get install phantomjs
-# phantomjs ver should be 2.1.1
+# Before tests need to install Gecko driver to system to start Firefox browser